RobertMolenaar-UT/fastFLIM/README.md

 PicoQuant PTU file to fastFLIM images

 ![Shep2_8__FLIM_Ch2](https://github.com/user-attachments/assets/e0e79cfb-ae82-4749-bbf3-0a56ec9524e6)
-*Example: example 1 channel fastFLIM converted image, of cells labbelled with FluoVolt dye, that shows change in lifetime*
+*Figure 1, Example of a 1 channel fastFLIM converted image, of cells labbelled with FluoVolt dye, that shows change in lifetime*

 ## Discription
 The main purpose of the fastFLIM script is one can convert batchwise multiple PTU files or a folder with PTU files and get a series Fluorescent fastFLIM images with minimal user input.
 This is usefull for screening results during imaging and to be used in presentations.
 FastFLIM calculates the average arrival time, which is a fast method to get a fluorescent lifetime information for image with low photon counts per pixel, which is typical for TCSPC methods.